Conserving Martial Eagles

 The Martial Eagle project aims to understand the factors driving a decrease in the population of Martial Eagles Polemaetus bellicosus in South Africa, with a particular focus on the declines that have been observed within the largest protected area in the country, the Kruger National Park (KNP).
 This research is important to understand the role that protected areas have in species conservation and to understand specific threats and habitat requirements for the conservation of Martial Eagles.

-- We also published key research that quantified the overall decline of the species across South Africa and within the KNP (Amar & Cloete in press, Bird Conservation International).
-This paper was widely reported on in the South Africa media.
+- We published key research findings that quantified the overall decline of the species across South Africa in Bird Conservation International.

 Impact of the project